FDSN/SeedLink/docs/protocol.rst

 All of the following commands are mandatory in version 4, except when marked with {CAP:*}.
 In the latter case, the command is supported if the server implements indicated capability.

+Where a command allows or requires additional arguments, there MUST be simple white space between the command and its argument or arguments.
+Simple whitespace is one or more space (ASCII code 32) or horizontal tab (ASCII code 9) characters.

-HTTP verbs OPTIONS, GET, HEAD, POST, PUT, DELETE, TRACE and CONNECT are reserved.
+HTTP verbs OPTIONS, GET, HEAD, POST, PUT, DELETE, TRACE, and CONNECT are reserved.

 HELLO
     responds with a two-line message (both lines terminated with <cr><lf>).
-For compatibility reasons, the first line MUST be structured as ``SeedLink v4.0 (implementation) :: SLPROTO:4.0 CAP GETCAP``, where "v4.0" is protocol version and "implementation" is software implementation and version, such as "MySeedLink v1.0".
+For compatibility reasons, the first line MUST be structured as ``SeedLink v4.0 (implementation) :: SLPROTO:4.0 CAP GETCAP``, where "v4.0" is protocol version and "*implementation*" is software implementation and version, such as "MySeedLink v1.0".
 The second line contains station or data center description specified in the configuration.
 Handshaking SHOULD start with HELLO.

 SLPROTO 4.0
     Request protocol version.
 This command MUST be used before any other commands except HELLO.